 Revised and approved by the ACEP Board of Directors June 2014

-Originally Approved by ACEP Board of Directors April 2006
+Originally Approved by ACEP Board of Directors titled "Medical Screening of Emergency Department Patients" April 2006

-- emergency departments (EDs) should have a standardized process to ensure that patients presenting for medical care receive an appropriate medical screening examination by a qualified medical person; and
+• A standardized process to ensure that all patients presenting for medical care receive an appropriate medical screening examination (MSE) by a qualified medical provider as identified in the hospital by-laws or in the rules and regulations governing the medical staff following governing body approval; and

-- appropriate medical treatment should be provided for emergency medical conditions, as is required by the Emergency Medical Treatment and Labor Act (EMTALA).
+• Appropriate medical treatment for emergency medical conditions, as is required by the Emergency Medical Treatment and Labor Act (EMTALA); and

 • The determination that the MSE identifies no emergency medical condition requiring immediate treatment in the ED, and that deferral of care is not likely to result in a significant deterioration in the patient’s medical condition or the unreasonable exposure of the patient’s family or members of the community to a communicable disease; and

 • The determination by the hospital, in advance of any deferral of care, that at least one appropriate alternative setting and provider is available such that the patient can obtain timely evaluation and treatment, whether or not the patient has health insurance coverage; and

 • The determination by the hospital, in advance of deferral of care, that the patient will be able to make and receive a timely appointment in this alternative setting with a qualified provider.

 Emergency physicians are responsible for the care of patients they are treating in the ED after a physician-patient relationship has been established.
 They must have the opportunity to complete their patients’ care if they believe it is appropriate, even if no emergency medical condition exists.

 Deferral of care from the ED can have significant risks to patients and providers.
 ACEP strongly opposes deferral of care for patients presenting to the ED without the aforementioned safeguards.